SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_DomInstanceValueFieldDescriptor.md

 |--------------------|-----------|-----------------|
 | References a single `DomInstance` value | Guid | Guid |

 Defines a DOM field that references a `DomInstance` by storing the ID of that instance in the form of a `Guid`.
 Compared to the [`DomInstanceFieldDescriptor`](xref:DOM_DomInstanceFieldDescriptor), this descriptor also references a specific value of that `DomInstance`.
-The configuration is the same as the [`DomInstanceFieldDescriptor`](xref:DOM_DomInstanceFieldDescriptor), but it adds the `FieldDescriptorId` property that references a specific `FieldValue`.
-This way, the DOM LCA form will show the specified value of the `DomInstance` alongside the name in the dropdown.
+The configuration is the same as that of the [`DomInstanceFieldDescriptor`](xref:DOM_DomInstanceFieldDescriptor), but it adds the `FieldDescriptorId` property that references a specific `FieldValue`.
+This way, the DOM low-code app form will show the specified value of the `DomInstance` alongside the name in the dropdown.

 ## Defining the FieldDescriptor